awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Fixed an issue where AWS DMS tasks reported fatal error when no tables were included in the table mapping rules\.
 + Fixed an issue where schemas and tables created before restarting AWS DMS tasks did not replicate to the target when using MySQL as a source\.
 + Fixed an issue where wildcard escape \[\_\] cannot escape wildcard “\_” in exclude rule when using MySQL as a source\.
-+ Fixed an issue where column of data type UNSIGHED BIGINT did not replicate correctly when using MySQL as a source\.
++ Fixed an issue where column of data type UNSIGNED BIGINT did not replicate correctly when using MySQL as a source\.

 ## AWS Database Migration Service 3\.4\.2 release notes<a name="CHAP_ReleaseNotes.DMS342"></a>

-The table following shows the new features and enhancements introduced in AWS DMS version 3\.4\.2\.
+The following table shows the new features and enhancements introduced in AWS DMS version 3\.4\.2\.

 | New feature or enhancement | Description |